Updated Aug. 14, 2026

-University of Missouri researchers who conduct studies with human participants periodically complete training modules through the Collaborative Institutional Training Initiative (CITI Program).
-Starting May 18, however, the Division of Research is requiring additional one-time training modules for new, non-student principal investigators (PIs) and anyone who submits an Institutional Review Board (IRB) clinical study application on behalf of a PI.
-Other required trainings go into effect on Aug.
-31. View IRB training webpage.
+University of Missouri researchers who conduct studies with human participants complete training modules through the Collaborative Institutional Training Initiative (CITI Program), and starting Aug.
+31, the Division of Research is requiring additional one-time training modules.
+View IRB training webpage.

 - Enhance the quality and completeness of IRB submissions.